RevenAI/basic-react-apps/README.md

-# This are simple codes project on react.js
+# This are simple code projects on react.js